cloudacademy/angular-instructor-demos/08-dependency-injection/README.md

         }
         ```

-### Configure an app-wide provider in the ApplicationConfig of bootstrapApplication, it overrides one configured for root in the @Injectable() metadata.
+### 4.2 Configure an app-wide provider in the ApplicationConfig of bootstrapApplication, it overrides one configured for root in the @Injectable() metadata.

-- Open `app.config.ts` file and add the following:
+1. Open `app.config.ts` file and add the following:
     - Update providers with the following:

-    ```
+    ```.js
       providers: [provideRouter(routes), provideClientHydration(), {provide: LoggerService, useClass: TimeLoggerService}]
     ```

-### Review Changes
+### 4.3 Review Changes

-- Inspect console and see whether your application logs with new Enhanced Timed Logger.
+1. Start Angular Development Server if not yet started:

+    ```.bash
+    npx -p @angular/cli ng serve  --host 0.0.0.0
     ```
+    > _Otherwise refresh the browser tab to see updated view._

+2. Inspect console and see whether your application logs with new Enhanced Timed Logger.

+    ```.sh
     1714649534570: Fetching Courses
     ```